-I uploaded a music file to our new phone system, why does the custom hold music sound distorted?hold-admin
+I uploaded a music file to our new phone system, why does the custom hold music sound distorted?

 So, you’re like many businesses who have decided to make the move towards a new voip system like Cisco, or maybe a hosted solution like Ring Central.
 Well, Congratulations!
 You’ll discover these technology packed phone systems offer many options for your telecommunications to run more effectively, and cost-efficiently.
 You instructed your IT dept to upload something for your waiting callers on hold to listen to, but you soon discover that when it comes to your music on hold sounds horrible!

 Many telephone providers fail to inform “you” the customer, that when it comes to custom music on hold, not just any audio file will do!
 Onsite or Offsite server or cloud based phone systems require specific audio file formats, recording specs, size requirements, etc. Audio files come in many different schemes, so it’s not just a simple upload of any old mp3 you’ve decided to get from itunes.
 Some of you may be familiar with .mp3 or .wav, but there’s also .vox, u-law, mu-law, Citt, PCM and a number of other specific formats that must be defined in order for audio to work on certain phone systems.
 The bottom line, if your phone system uses an audio file upload as the music on hold source, the correct file format must be used.
 These files are highly compressed, as the phone system is designed to conserve memory.
 The file compression further reduces sound quality in many cases, unless it’s recorded and digitized properly.
 This is another reason why it’s always best to consult with a professional message on hold provider who can typically produce in any of the necessary formats.